Empathy in the workplace: Get it right when it matters most

-Can you remember a time when you received some feedback you didn’t like and immediately got into defense mode?
-Or maybe a time when you were triggered by an employee’s behaviour and you lashed out, causing a rift in the trusting relationship you’ve been working so hard to build?
+Can you remember a time when you received feedback you didn’t like, and immediately went into defense mode?
+Or a time when you lashed out because you were disappointed by an employee’s behavior, damaging your relationship?
+In a recent survey on emotions in the workplace, we asked a group of managers:

 You might have guessed it — 100% of respondents said YES.

 We’re all human, and emotional responses are only natural.
 But the goal is for the passion people feel at work to contribute to your team’s success, not hinder it.
 Learning to manage emotions — both your employees’ and your own — will help you better support your team, and each person in it.

 Modern workplace cultures encourage people to be themselves, because that’s the best way to get their strongest ideas to the table and unlock their potential.
 It also makes more space for emotions in the workplace.
 And that’s great, but it also means that learning to regulate emotions and handle others’ emotions are now key management skills.
 As Liz Fosslien and Mollie West Duffy explain in their book No Hard Feelings: The Secret Power of Embracing Emotions at Work:

 “Beyond the leader-employee relationship, emotional dynamics affect our motivation, health, communication, decision making, and more.
 Yet most of us ignore these emotions.
 Why is it that when we think of professionalism, we immediately jump to the idea that we should suppress everything we feel?”

 In the year since the pandemic and grand exodus from our offices to remote work, emotions have run high.
 People are overwhelmed, feeling alienated, on edge, and facing burnout.
 And it’s hard to gauge your team members’ emotions through a screen.
 Making space for emotions at work must be done responsibly, because emotions affect attitudes, team morale, employee engagement, and ultimately job performance.

 We asked a group of managers about workplace emotion, and their answers were mostly negative: